YourAverageDev/Graphing/README.md

 # Graphing

-A program to make a standard deviation graph showing the distribution of scores on a variety of subjects.
+This is a program to make a standard deviation graph showing the distribution of scores on a variety of subjects.
+It reads csv files and outputs graphs.